kreait/time24/README.md

 - the embedded movie is only 25 seconds long and will hence jump every now and then.
 Look for an 24 hours movie and have more fun!

+- b2 was rebuild in Xcode 9 and support for macOS 10.12 was integrated as well (needed to wait/observe for URL being prepared)

 ## Installation

 Build this project in Xcode (tested under Xcode 10), open the `Products` group and right-click on `time24.saver` to `Open with External Editor`.
 You may have to change Bundle Identifier to meet your setup.